 13. Char Siew Rice/Noodles

 Thick and long noodles or rice is served with barbecued pork in a thick sauce.
-The dish is delicious and simply melts in your mouth.
-It is available with a majority of the street food vendors.
+The dish is delicious a

 14. Oyster Omelet